Arturo Di Modica: Arrival in New York (1970)

 Di Modica set up his first studio on Grand Street in SoHo, a neighborhood popular for its emerging bohemian art scene.
 Here, he became known for leaving large scale marble works on the street outside his studio.
 It was also at this address that Di Modica found a young graffiti artist, Jean-Michel Basquiat (also known as SAMO), spray painting his studio door.

 Rockefeller Center Installation (1977)

 In 1977, Di Modica held a major exhibition at Battery Park and invited art critic Hilton Kramer to the show.
 Uninterested, Kramer hung up on Di Modica, prompting Di Modica to illegally drop eight monumental abstract marble sculptures outside Rockefeller Center, blocking Fifth Avenue and drawing the attention of police.
-Surrounded by four police officers with their guns unholstered, Di Modica had yet to master the English language so instead he pushed a gun aside and handed over a flyer by way of explanation.
 Upon hearing about the commotion and interested to meet the artist, Mayor Abe Beame arrived and, after receiving a $25 fine, Di Modica was granted permission to temporarily leave the sculptures on exhibit.
-This stunt made the front page of the New York Post the next day and became a valuable learning experience for the artist.
+This stunt made the front page of the New York Post the next day.
 All eight sculptures were sold.